FTRE — Fortrea Holdings Inc.

 2. Strategic Updates and Business Highlights

-- Cost Savings: Achieved $153 million in gross savings and $93 million in net savings for the year, exceeding targets.
+- Cost Savings: Exceeded cost savings targets with $153 million in gross savings and $93 million in net savings for the year.

 3. Forward Guidance and Outlook

-- 2026 Revenue Guidance: Targeting $2.55 billion to $2.65 billion, reflecting anticipated headwinds in FSP and pass-through costs.
+- 2026 Revenue Guidance: Expected to be between $2.55 billion and $2.65 billion, reflecting continued headwinds in FSP and pass-through costs.

-- Cost Reduction Goals: Continuing efforts to achieve an additional $70 million to $80 million in gross savings in 2026.
+- Cost Savings Initiatives: Targeting an additional $70 million to $80 million in gross savings and $40 million to $50 million in net savings in 2026.

-- Revenue Decline: Q4 revenue decline attributed to lower pass-through costs and continued FSP headwinds.
+- Revenue Decline: Q4 revenue decline attributed to lower pass-through costs and FSP headwinds.

-- Customer Concentration: Top 10 customers accounted for 56.8% of revenue, raising concerns about dependency on a limited client base.
+- Customer Concentration: Top 10 customers accounted for 56.8% of revenue, with the largest customer representing 18.1%, raising concerns about dependency on a limited client base.

 5. Notable Q&A Insights

-- Market Outlook: CEO Anshul Thakral expressed cautious optimism about market recovery, particularly in biotech, with improved client engagement and decision-making timelines.
+- Market Recovery: CEO Anshul Thakral expressed cautious optimism regarding market recovery, particularly in biotech, with improved client engagement and decision-making timelines.